-A copy of the Notification is sent to the person(s) or organization(s) listed as the Respondent in the Notification.
-The Respondent has the right to reply to a Notification.
-The Respondent should complete a Reply to Notification form and return it to the Tribunal Office.
-The Respondent has 60 days to file a Reply.
-Upon receiving the Reply, a copy is forwarded to Applicant.
+A copy of the Notification is sent to the named Respondent(s) in the Notification.
+The Respondent(s) has the right to reply to a Notification.
+The Respondent(s) should complete a Reply to Notification form and return it to the Tribunal Office.
+Each Respondent has 60 days to file a Reply.
+Upon receiving the Reply a copy is forwarded to Applicant.

-The Notification and Reply are reviewed by the Tribunal - Part 4 Review - to decide whether to continue with proceedings or dismiss the Notification using the criteria set out in Section 23 and 24 of the Act.
-The Tribunal will consider whether:
+The Notification and Reply are reviewed by the Tribunal - in a process called a Part 4 Review - to decide whether to continue with proceedings or dismiss the Notification using the criteria set out in section 23 and 24 of the Art.